engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 npm WARN tsutils@3.17.1 requires a peer of typescript@>=2.8.0 || >= 3.2.0-dev || >= 3.3.0-dev || >= 3.4.0-dev || >= 3.5.0-dev || >= 3.6.0-dev || >= 3.6.0-beta || >= 3.7.0-dev || >= 3.7.0-beta but none is installed.
 You must install peer dependencies yourself.
 ```

-For whatever reason, this peer is defined incorrectly, and we get an error when we try to install it with `npx`.
+It looks like this peer is defined incorrectly, and we get an error when we try to install it with `npx`.
 So we can install it directly instead:

 `npm install typescript`